What Can I Do with a Teaching Degree (Besides Teach)?

 - Interpreters and translators: This career path is specific to foreign-language teachers.
 If you don’t want to teach foreign language in school, your knowledge and skills could be useful to the government as an interpreter or translator.

-Now you can clearly see that there are many things you can do with your education degree that won’t have you working in a classroom.
-So, if you’re ready for a change, use your transferable skills in any number of these fields, and other niches that you find yourself.
+If you’re ready for a change, use your transferable skills in any number of these fields, and other niches that you find yourself.
 The skills you acquired during your time in the classroom most certainly qualify you for many jobs outside the classroom too.

 FIND A SCHOOL TODAY